jvoisin/snuffleupagus/CONTRIBUTING.md

 Maintainers need to do the following to push out a release:

-1. Make sure all pull requests are in and that changelog is current
+1. Make sure that all pending and mergeable pull requests are in
-2. Update `snuffleupagus.h` file and changelog with new version number
+2. Update the `snuffleupagus.h` file with the new version number
+3. Update the changelog page in the documentation
-3. Create a tag for that release:
+4. Create a tag for the release:

   ```sh
   git checkout master